Financial Aid Federal Verification

 - Estimated information on your FAFSA

-- Your information was outside Department of Education tolerances
+- Your information was outside the U.S. Department of Education's tolerance levels

 - The data you provided on your FAFSA is inconsistent